atlassian/react-beautiful-dnd/README.md

 </Draggable>
 ```

-##### Avoid margin collapsing between `Draggable`s
+##### Unsupported `margin` setups

-[margin collapsing](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing) is one of those really hard parts of CSS.
-For our purposes, if you have one `Draggable` with a `margin-bottom: 10px` and the next `Draggable` has a `margin-top: 12px` these margins will _collapse_ and the resulting margin will be the greater of the two: `12px`.
+Avoid margin collapsing between `Draggable`s. [margin collapsing](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing) is one of those really hard parts of CSS.
+For our purposes, if you have one `Draggable` with a `margin-bottom: 10px` and the next `Draggable` has a `margin-top: 12px` these margins will _collapse_ and the resulting space between the elements will be the greater of the two: `12px`.
 When we do our calculations we are currently not accounting for margin collapsing.
 If you do want to have a margin on the siblings, wrap them both in a `div` and apply the margin to the inner `div` so they are not direct siblings.

 ##### `Draggable`s should be visible siblings